Be encouraged. With perseverance, knowledge and help, you and your baby will soon learn all the breastfeeding skills you need.

 Breastmilk is the normal and natural food for any baby and promotes normal growth and development.
-For a premature baby, breastmilk is especially important as all their systems are immature.
+It is especially important for premature babies as all their body systems are immature.

 Compared to the breastmilk of mums with term babies, the milk of mums with premature babies is higher in sodium, chloride, protein and fat.
 It also has many immune factors that provide protection for these tiny babies.

 Breastmilk is easy to digest, so babies can get the food they need without using a lot of energy.
 There is little waste with breastmilk so your baby's immature kidneys won't be stressed.

 Breastmilk is full of live cells and immune factors that protect them from infections.

 Premature babies who are formula fed and don’t receive breastmilk are more likely to get a life-threatening bowel condition called necrotising enterocolitis or NEC.

 Growth factors in breastmilk may also help the lining of your baby’s intestines to mature more quickly.
 The first milk you make, in very small amounts, is called colostrum.
 It is a very concentrated source of growth factors, immune factors and important nutrients.

 Even the tiniest amounts of breastmilk contain very concentrated amounts of nutrients and immune components, so even if you can only produce a trickle of breastmilk, your baby still benefits.

 Breastfeeding is recommended by your baby's medical team